hualin18/Vehicle_Plate_Recognition/README.md

 # vehicle_plate_recognition

-The final report is the report.pdf.
+The final report is the file named report.pdf.
 Methods, results and some codes help understand algorithms are shown in this report.

 Group member: Huachao Lin